 Monday, April 22, 2024

-His efforts were highly successful.
-Sensing electoral opportunity, politicians quickly became enthusiastic about banning "smut."
-In 1873, largely in response to Comstoack's crusade, Congress passed, without debate, the "Act for the Suppression of Trade in, and Circulation of Obscene Literature and Articles of Immoral Use."
-This so-called "Comstock Act" defined all forms of sex education, particularly as it pertained to preventing or interrupting conception, as "obscene. "
+His campaign was highly successful.
+Sensing electoral opportunity, politicians of every kind quickly gained enthusiasm for banning "smut."
+In fact in 1873, largely in response to Comstock's crusade, Congress passed, without debate mind you, the "Act for the Suppression of Trade in, and Circulation of Obscene Literature and Articles of Immoral Use."
+This "Comstock Act" outlawed all forms of sex education, particularly as it pertained to preventing or interrupting conception, as "obscene."
+One is reminded of the following: "Everybody likes to see somebody else caught for the vices practiced by themselves."
+Marya Mannas, More in Anger (1958

-Here is an excerpt from that statute: "Whoever … shall sell, or lend, or give away, or in any manner exhibit … or shall otherwise publish … or shall have in his possession, any obscene book, pamphlet, paper, writing, advertisement, circular, print, picture, drawing or other representation, … or instrument … of an immoral nature, or any drug or medicine, or any article whatever, for the prevention of conception, or for causing unlawful abortion, or shall advertise the same for sale, … shall be deemed guilty of a misdemeanor, and, on conviction thereof, he shall be imprisoned at hard labor in the penitentiary for not less than six months nor more than five years for each offense, or fined not less than one hundred dollars nor more than two thousand dollars, with costs of court."
+Here is an excerpt from this statute: "Whoever … shall sell, or lend, or give away, or in any manner exhibit … or shall otherwise publish … or shall have in his possession, any obscene book, pamphlet, paper, writing, advertisement, circular, print, picture, drawing or other representation, … or instrument … of an immoral nature, or any drug or medicine, or any article whatever, for the prevention of conception, or for causing unlawful abortion, or shall advertise the same for sale, … shall be deemed guilty of a misdemeanor, and, on conviction thereof, he shall be imprisoned at hard labor in the penitentiary for not less than six months nor more than five years for each offense, or fined not less than one hundred dollars nor more than two thousand dollars, with costs of court."
 (That's not less than $2,200 and not more than $58,000 in today's dollars.)

-Comstock's blue-nosing caused all sorts of mischief provoked at least one notorious suicide.
+Comstock's blue-nosing caused all sorts of mischief and provoked at least one notorious suicide.
 Feminist Ida Craddock killed herself rather than be imprisoned for sending sex education information via the mail.
 Her suicide note reads, in part, “I am taking my life because a judge, at the instigation of Anthony Comstock, has declared me guilty of a crime I did not commit -- the circulation of obscene literature.
 Perhaps it may be that in my death, more than in my life, the American people may be shocked into investigating the dreadful state of affairs which permits that unctuous sexual hypocrite Anthony Comstock to wax fat and arrogant and to trample upon the liberties of the people, invading, in my own case, both my right to freedom of religion and to freedom of the press."

 .